cosmicjs/docs/docs/README.md

 cardData:
 - title: 'REST API'
   url: '/rest-api/'
-  description: 'Integrate your content using the Cosmic JS NPM module or directly to the REST API.'
+  description: 'Integrate your content using the Cosmic NPM module or directly to the REST API.'
   icon: '/icons/npm.svg'
 - title: 'GraphQL API'
   url: '/graphql-api/'